htcondor/htcondor/docs/version-history/development-release-series-91.rst

   ``OpSysLongName`` is now ``"macOS 10.15"`` instead of ``"MacOSX 15.4"``.
   :jira:`627`

+- When declining to put a job on hold due to the temporary scratch directory disappearing, verify that the directory is expected to exist and require that the job not be local universe.
+  :jira:`680`

+- The `classad_eval` tool now supports evaluating ClassAd expressions in the context of a match.
+To specify the target ad, use the new ``-target-file`` command-line option.
+You may also specify the context ad with ``-my-file``, a synonym for ``-file``.
+The `classad_eval` tool also now supports the ``-debug`` and ``-help`` flags.
+All flags and options are now recognized wherever in the command line they may appear, and take effect at that location.
+  :jira:`707`

 - Improved and simplified how HTCondor locates the blahp software.
   Configuration parameter ``GLITE_LOCATION`` has been replaced by ``BLAHPD_LOCATION``.
   :jira:`713`

-- Added an example template for a custom file transfer plugin, which can be used to build new plugins.
-  :jira:`728`

-- When declining to put a job on hold due to the temporary scratch directory disappearing, verify that the directory is expected to exist and require that the job not be local universe.
-  :jira:`680`

 _ Added a new generic knob for setting the slot user for all slots.
 Configure ''NOBODY_SLOT_USER`` for all slots, instead of configuring a ``SLOT<N>_USER`` for each slot.
   :jira:`720`

+- Added an example template for a custom file transfer plugin, which can be used to build new plugins.
+  :jira:`728`

 Bugs Fixed: